haochehsu/Dissertation-LaTeX-Template/README.md

 # Dissertation LaTeX Template

-This thesis template is based on the [Dissertation Formatting Manual](https://guides.lib.uci.edu/gradmanual/templates) from the UC-Irvine Libraries.
-The design uses the `arXiv` style file and the template can be previewed [here](https://www.haochehsu.com/other/Dissertation_LaTeX_Template.pdf).
+This template is based on the [Dissertation Formatting Manual](https://guides.lib.uci.edu/gradmanual/templates) from the UC-Irvine Libraries.
+The design uses the [arXiv style](https://github.com/kourgeorge/arxiv-style) which is based on the the NIPS styling.

+The compiled template PDF can be viewed [here](https://www.haochehsu.com/other/Dissertation_LaTeX_Template.pdf).

 This template includes:
   - Package: `style.sty`